dimitri-nicolo/calico/README.md

 # Voltron
-Components for managing multiple clusters through a single management plane
+Components for managing multiple clusters through a single management plane.

+There are currently two components:
+* Voltron - a backend server component running in Management Plane
+* Guardian - an agent running in each App Cluster that communicates with Voltron and proxies requests to its local Kube API server

 ## Build and deploy